 5. Winter Gem Boxwood – Fast Growing Evergreen Hedge

-- Size shipped: 10 plants, 10-12 inches tall in trade gallon containers with soil-less media and a 9 month slow release fertilizer.
+- 🪴 Size shipped: 10 plants shipped in trade gallon containers with soil-less media and double boxed for safe transport.

-- NOW IS THE BEST TIME TO TRANSPLANT!
-Leaves are changing and falling off.
-For some plants this is not their most attractive season, however it IS the best time for planting.
+- 💦 Do not transplant into another container, only the ground!
 We guarantee a successful transplant for 30 days if the included planting instructions are followed with the correct location and water.
 Deciduous plants bought dormant during the winter are guaranteed to leaf out in the spring under the same conditions.

 Winter Gem Boxwood is an excellent choice for those looking to create a fast-growing, evergreen hedge.
 This plant offers exceptional performance, with dense, vibrant foliage that maintains its color throughout the year.
 The build quality of the plant ensures that it remains hardy and resilient in various conditions.
 The ease of use and low maintenance requirements of Winter Gem Boxwood make it an ideal choice for users of all skill levels.
 Its distinguishing feature is its ability to create a dense and